sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 demonstrates.

 Weapons have a "power level": d4, d6, or d10.
 This determines what die to roll when you roll attack power.
+Higher power weapons should not be given out lightly.
+Generally players should seek weapon power increases from the Craft a Weapon and _ Mastery moves.

 The GM should decide how many Speed / Wealth / Equip tokens the weaponry requires.
 Is the item particularly heavy or large?